holochain/docs-pages/src/pages/get-started/4-packaging-and-distribution.md

 ### Launcher, the multi-app runtime

-!!! note Launcher development is on hold
+!!! info Launcher development is on hold
 We're currently pausing development of Holochain Launcher and recommend you build a standalone app instead.
 We'll continue development once Holochain's scalability improves; the Launcher's App Store relies on a large DHT to distribute hApps.
 !!!